adrianmrozo/ds/src/legacy/README.md

 We learn that the resulting model is a Convolutional Neural Network (CNN) and its important property to efficiently handle high dimensions of raw data.

-On the question which parameters could we use to rate our CNN, we found out about the output sizes accuracy and loss.
+On the question which parameters we could use to rate our CNN, we found out about the output sizes accuracy and loss.

 #### <u>Linux Command Line and GitHub</u>
 We had to dive into two - at least for us - completely new concepts of using a computer.
-We started our repository, got to know about the utmost importance of code versioning with GitHub for Software Development and set up a README file.
+We started our repository, got to know about the utmost importance of code versioning with GitHub for software development and set up a README file.

 We abandoned the UI and started using the Linux Command Line.
 Using ``pip`` and ``git`` commands appeared like learning a new language.
 We made our first commit and push by playing with ``git branch`` , ``git pull``, ``git add .`` , ``git commit -m "<your-commit-message>"`` and  ``git push``.

 ## Milestone 2